Cybertas/A-Simple-Bash-Scripting-Guide/README.md

 ## Author
 - Yu(Chris) Hao
 - LinkedIn: [Yu Hao](https://www.linkedin.com/in/yuhao-/)
-- Personal Remark: this is a study note summarized to learn Bash and pass SC103: Shell Scripting Using Bash
+- Personal Remark: guide is summarized based on study notes for SC103 exam and it is used as personal reference.